Minusinsk: History

 The Russian settlement of Minyusinskoye (Минюсинское) was founded in 1739-1740 at the confluence of the Minusa River with the Yenisei.
 The Turkic Min Usa means "my brook", or "thousand rivers".
 The name transformed to Minusinskoye (Минусинское) in 1810.

 By 1822, Minusinsk had emerged as a regional center of farming and transit trade and was granted town status.
-During the 19th century, it was a node of cultural activities for a very large area.
+During the 19th century, it was a node of cultural activities for a large area.
 The Martyanov Natural History Museum was opened there in 1877.
-It is still very active and publishes a quite useful annual report of its scientific findings, meetings, etc.
+It remains active and publishes a useful annual report of its scientific findings, meetings, etc.

 The town was also a place of political exile.
 George Kennan wrote in his very influential book Siberia and the Exile System (NY 1891) of the town and the museum being an intellectual haven for those tsarist political activists and revolutionaries who had been exiled from European Russia in the 1880s.
 Vladimir Lenin used to visit Minusinsk on numerous occasions when he was in exile in the nearby village of Shushenskoye between 1897 and 1900.

 In November 1918, during the Russian Civil War, Minusinsk peasants started a short-lived rebellion against the White Army because of extortion and high taxes.
 However, poor equipment and supplies led to eventual defeat in the December, and the rebels were subjected to execution, exile, prison or fines.

 A memorial to those who were executed or died in prison in the 1930s to 1950s was erected in 1992.
 A monument was added in 2005 in the old cemetery to deported Poles buried there in the 1940s.